You are here: Home Finances Fund Raising How To Give A ...

 1/1

-There are no hard and fast rules about how to give a fund raising party.
-Tips that we've heard that have helped other people are:
+There are no hard and fast rules about how to give a fund raising party - either in person or virtually on line.
+Tips that we've heard that have helped other people are the following:

 • Keep in mind that people do want to help.
-Think about how you've feld about friends who have had a need, particularly one caused by health, and how you wished there were something you could do.
+Think about how you have felt about friends who had a need, particularly one caused by health, and how you wished there were something you could do.

 • Be upfront about the reason for the party.
 Try to be humorous if you can.